Home Assistant MQTT Tutorial

 • Grafana

-For a smart home system, Home Assistant is not the only tool that we want to use.
+But for a smart home system, Home Assistant is not the only tool that we want to use.
 We also need an external MQTT broker to receive and send MQTT messages because the embedded MQTT broker of Home Assistant is deprecated.
 In this tutorial we use Eclipse Mosquitto as lightweight open source MQTT server.

 In Home Assistant you can view measurements like temperatures as time series charts but in my opinion these charts are not very beautiful.
 Also the raw data is only saved for a certain time and not persistent.
 Therefore we use the combination of InfluxDB to store all MQTT measurements and Grafana to create beautiful time series charts.
 I also used InfluxDB and Grafana without Home Assistant to display MQTT data in this article.

-How to Setup a MQTT Weather Station
+MQTT Weather Station

 To work with MQTT data in Home Assistant we first need an MQTT client that sends data to the Mosquitto MQTT broker.
 If you do not know what MQTT is or how MQTT works, there is also an MQTT tutorial.
 In a previous tutorial I build an indoor weather station that measures the temperature, humidity and the intensity of the light and sends there measurements every minute via the MQTT protocol to a Raspberry Pi with Mosquitto installed as MQTT broker.
 In my opinion it does not make any sense to copy the article here again.
 Therefore if you do not already have an MQTT client, you can build the same indoor weather station like I did in this article.